University of California-Hastings

 Hastings students and graduates have received state and national public interest fellowships including Equal Justice Works, Skadden, Fulbright, echoing green and others.

-UC Hastings graduates have also received assistance to offset Bar expenses through the Rosenthal Bar Exam Scholarship supports the pipeline of young California lawyers entering the legal profession as public interest attorneys.
+UC Hastings graduates have also received assistance to offset Bar expenses through California Change Lawyers as well as various bar associations support the pipeline of young California lawyers entering the legal profession as public interest attorneys.

 Term Time Fellowships/Scholarships

 Tony Patino Scholarship: created to support law students who have demonstrated leadership ability and whose outstanding academic and personal histories show good moral character, ethical conduct, good citizenship, motivation and initiative.
 One of the factors in evaluating character is past participation in public service activities.

 Oshima Family Scholarship Fund to help support UC Hastings students committed to public interest careers.